 A final inspection of the facility is required.
-At the time of inspection
+At the time of

-pipe and gravel connected and grouted,
+field constructed, pipe and gravel connected and grouted,

 backfill material on site (if required).
 This office must be

 contacted at least the day before an inspection if needed.

 After the final inspection and approval of the facility, the

 A copy of Jefferson County's Order pertaining to maintenance

 requirements can be found under Rules and Regulations.

 Ongoing service contracts are required for systems that use

 secondary treatment, drip irrigation, and surface application

 disposal.
 It is the responsibility of the homeowner to have a

 service contract for the life of the system.
 Initial contracts

 30 days prior to expiration of the current contract.
 The

 At a minimum, your contracted maintenance company must:

-is working during each site visit;
+component is working during each site visit;

 Install a maintenance tag, or some other form of identification,

 on the system at the beginning of each maintenance contract.
-This

-provide the owner with a record of the visit.
+visit to provide the owner with a record of the visit.

 - Respond to owner complaints.